Carmen: Synopsis, Character Map

 Carmen

-Carmen throws a flower at him.
-She walks into the factory, humming to herself.
+Carmen throws him a flower.
+She enters the factory, humming to herself.

 Don José